minvws/nl-covid19-notification-app-website/_questions/en/3-wat-als.md

 layout: content
 index: 5
 set: 2
-summary: You are advised to stay at home until 10 days after the date of contact.
-If you have symptoms, you should get a coronavirus test.
+summary: If the notification in the CoronaMelder app shows that you have been close to an infected person, you can arrange to have a coronavirus test immediately, even if you have no symptoms yet.
 title: What should I do if I get a notification?
 lang: en
 categories: